-To access hard money, you need to be able to provide your private money lender with all of the details they will need to approve your loan.
+To access hard money in Las Vegas or any other location, you need to be able to provide your private money lender with all of the details they will need to approve your loan.
 You can prepare a lot of this information in advance, including the address of the property, your own crucial deadlines, the purchase price of the property and its projected future value.
 The more information you have, and the more organized and ready to go you are, the faster your loan can move.

 It can be tempting to jump right into trying to get a fix and flip and the associated funding for it, but unless you have the experience and the assets to go ahead without professional advice and assistance, it’s better to dampen your excitement and get all the paperwork in place.
 Correctly assessing the work required on the property will mean that you don’t end up seeking further funds before the project is complete.

 Hard money lending will not pay for every dollar you need for your fix and flip — while these loans are quite generous, you will still need to top up the loan with some of your own funds.
 Still, this is often a better deal than the money you would have to put down for a traditional bank loan, so you will still come out ahead.

 You can cut through all of the waiting, the red tape, and the frustration of getting a loan when you work with a private money lender.
 Just be aware that the process is different than what you may be used to from past experiences with traditional money lenders, so get ready to step into a different world when accessing hard money.
 Your hard money lender should be able to walk you through what it takes to get started if you are new to this area of investment, and soon enough you’ll have what you need to fix and flip successfully.